An Introduction to Crystal Red Shrimp

 You have the choice between having a peaceful community or a species tank.

-Another best option is a community tank because you shall have activity in all aspects of the tank.
+Another best option is a community tank because you will have activity in all aspects of the tank.
 You should pick tank mates very carefully.

-Big fish see Dwarf shrimp as snacks to eat them.
-You should pick some peaceful, small species which will leave the shrimps alone.
+Big fish see the Dwarf shrimp as snacks to eat.
+You should pick some peaceful, small species that will leave the shrimps alone.

 How to Keep Crystal Red Shrimp Together